osamasalem/osamasalem.github.io/content/blog/ownership.md

 [taxonomies]
 tags = ["programming","rust"]
 +++

-# Moving the unmovable: how to transafer ownership in Rust

 Good software design often requires carefully modeling ownership and data flow from the start.
 In Rust, this is especially important because ownership is at the core of the language.
-Sometimes, though, you need to move ownership of an object around—and for many developers coming from other languages, this feels unfamiliar and even frustrating.
+Sometimes, though, you need to move ownership of an object around- and for many developers coming from other languages, this feels unfamiliar and even frustrating.

 This post discusses techniques for moving owned objects in Rust.<!--more--> By default, Rust prevents you from simply “grabbing” an object out of another, because doing so might break invariants and leave objects in an invalid state.